 Unconventional Leaders Over The Years

 These following six leaders broke moulds and forged new paths.
-They taught us that to lead is to innovate, to dare, and to redefine the possible.
+They taught us that to lead is to innovate, dare, and redefine the possible.
 Their legacies are not just in the pages of history books but in the DNA of leadership itself.
-Embrace their lessons, and you too can become a trailblazer for the ages.
+Embrace their lessons, and you can become a trailblazer for the ages.

 1. Alexander the Great: The Master Tactician